The Starbucks menu is expansive and can be confusing for those who have never visited before.

 You can make several changes to your drink order, which is excellent if you have allergies, food intolerances, or specific taste buds.

-Keep in mind that the customizations aren’t all available for every drink.
+Please note that not all customizations are available for every drink.

-If you want to know for sure, you can ask the barista or check the Starbucks website, which will show you all the options for the drink of your liking.
+If you want to know for sure, you can ask the barista or check the Starbucks website, which will show you all the options for the drink you like.

 Milk or cream preferences

-You can make some changes to every drink that has some type of milk or cream in it.
+You can make some changes to every drink that contains milk or cream.

 Sometimes, you can even add them to a drink that doesn't have a recipe with milk or cream.